err1nn/portfolio/finalproject.md

 🇹🇼🏳️‍🌈🇹🇼🏳️‍🌈🇹🇼🇹🇼🏳️‍🌈🇹🇼🏳️‍🌈🇹🇼🇹🇼🏳️‍🌈🇹🇼🏳️‍🌈🇹🇼🇹🇼🏳️‍🌈🇹🇼🏳️‍🌈🇹🇼

 ## PART I - PROPOSAL
 Being internationally recognized as a leader in LGBT rights, Taiwan is the first in Asia to legalize same-sex marriage.
-However, many may be surprised by the referendum results rejecting marriage equality in 2018, in which around 70 percent voting against same-sex marriage.
+However, many may be surprised by the referendum results rejecting marriage equality in 2018, in which around 70% voting against same-sex marriage.
 The project will be focusing on Taiwan's journey to same-sex marriage equality, and how Taiwanese stood up from the setback and made love and equality prevail.

 ### Project Outline
 #### Story Structure